 Keep in mind these are meant to be minimum container sizes for happy, healthy pepper plants.
 If you want to achieve larger harvests, grow in larger containers to allow your pepper plants to mature to their maximum size.

-You can grow these varieties in smaller pots and still produce peppers.
-However, you will end up with smaller harvests, smaller peppers, and potentially stunted plant growth.
+Also, you can grow your pepper varieties in smaller pots and still get some peppers.
+However, you will end up with a smaller overall plant size, and ultimately smaller yields.

 The Cheapest Pots

 For the frugal pepper gardener, look no further than the 5-gallon bucket.
-These are usually between $3-4 and can work well as a pepper plant container.
-Just be sure to drill some holes in the bottom for adequate water drainage.
+These are usually between $3-5 and can work as a pepper plant container.
+Just be sure to drill some holes in the bottom for water drainage.

 While 5 gallon buckets are not the most aesthetically pleasing to put in your yard, they are a practical and affordable option.